mu-majid/docker-k8s-lab/README.md

   3. After command completes running, stop the container, take a snapshot of the container's current updated filesystem, and save this image.
   4. Repeat steps 2 & 3 for all file system changing commands.
   5. the final `CMD` command, just copy whatever startup command to the previous image startup command and produce the final image.

+  **Note**: when building an image docker server checks its building cache before going through the process of creating temp containers and creating intermediate images from them.
+And also the order of operations is what determines if the image will be found in the cache or not, because we are building layers above layers, and taking a snapshot after each layer.